Librarika/manual/docs/bulk-actions.md

     ![Bulk Actions change copy branch info](img/bulk-actions-change-copy-branch-info1.png)
     ![Bulk Actions change copy branch info](img/bulk-actions-change-copy-branch-info2.png)

 * In this page you can see that there are two types of conditions.
-The first one is the `Media Conditions` which is as same as the **Update Medias** mentioned above.
+The first one is the `Media Conditions` which is as same as the **Update Medias** section mentioned above.
 But here you also need to fulfill the second conditions which is the `Media Copy Conditions`

 * In `Media Copy Conditions` you need to specify at least one condition based on which the records will be updated.
 You can specify more than one criteria to further narrow down the selection.